sezan92/sezan92.github.io/_posts/2024-02-09-RL-course1-w4-blog.md

 Because in this case, we are not checking the policy evaluation directly, we call this method `Value Iteration`.

-In the next section, we wil discuss about Dynamic Programming and its efficiency.
+TODO (sezan): intuitively explain the efficiency of our current method.
+Dynamic programming.
+## Dynamic Programming Efficiency

 ## Reference